 - (a) Competition applications and dues must be received by the MHSA office sixty (60) days prior to the competition date or that competition will NOT be recognized.
 Only those competition dates that have been paid will be recognized by the MHSA and listed on the horse show calendar.
 Competition dues are \$100 per show, per competition day.
 Competition managers must be current MHSA members.
 A MHSA Show member may cancel a Regional Show by providing the MHSA with written notice of cancellation.
 If notice is received at least 60 days prior to the first day of the show, 75% of the dues will be refunded.
 If less than 60 days notice is given, no refund will be granted and all dues paid for the show shall be forfeited.
 If the cancellation is due to severe weather or other acts of God, the dues paid will be refunded, less a \$25 office fee.
-Any other dues, fees, fines or indebtedness owing to the MHSA is not affected by this provision. - (b) Competition applications and payments for Regional Shows re-applying for the same date must be received 90 days prior to the competition date.
+Any other dues, fees, fines or indebtedness owing to the MHSA is not affected by this provision.
+Due to COVID-19 for the 2020 year, shows may reschedule within the "60 day" timeframe, however, any NEW shows will still need to adhere to the "60 day" timeframe rule prior to the show date rule "see above".
+If a show chooses to run more days for safety reasons, they will not be charged for the additional days.
+For rescheduled shows horse show management needs to provide prize list 30 days out versus 60 days. - (b) Competition applications and payments for Regional Shows re-applying for the same date must be received 90 days prior to the competition date.
 Applications and payments not received within 90 days of the start of the competition may risk losing their previous date.
 Regional competitions needing to request a bye-year may do so by sending a written request to the MHSA (via email or mail) no later than 60 days prior to the start of the competition.
 A competition may only request one bye year.
 Payment of \$100 payable to the MHSA is required to hold the date for one MHSA calendar year.